-

 Here are a few suggested routes for walking tours:

-From the Lost Center to Newfound Beauty ↑
+From Downtown Reconstruction to Newfound Beauty ↑

 Old Market – New Market – City Canal – Baroque Extension – Louise’s Square – City Gates – Bassinplatz – Dutch Quarter